6. Continuous probability distributions#

 ## (160.13679222932953, 7.062858532891359)

-Mathematically, we will denote these two by \(\hat{\mu}\) and \(\hat{\sigma}\) (mu and sigma with a hat) to emphasise that they are merely guesstimates[2] of the unknown respective parameters \(\mu\) and \(\sigma\).
+Mathematically, we will denote these two by \(\hat{\mu}\) and \(\hat{\sigma}\) (mu and sigma with a hat) to emphasise that they are merely guesstimates of the unknown theoretical parameters \(\mu\) and \(\sigma\) describing the whole population.
 On a side note, in this context, the requested ddof=1 estimator has slightly better statistical properties.

 plt.hist(heights, density=True, color="lightgray", edgecolor="black")